tmkop/tinyconflictfleetmaker/README.md

 to the repo but manual updates will be required until i eventually add this to a personal portfolio site.

-Download the .zip found in the release
+Download main.zip found in the release and unzip in folder of choice.
+Open index.html in a browser of your choosing.
+It is important to maintain the relationship of index.html and the other folders in main.zip as the image refrences use relative addressing and will break if you move stuff around.